ukarroum/ykarroum-blog/blog/_posts/2020-11-21-intobject.md

 }
 {% endhighlight %}

-First we check that the two integers are
+First we check that the two integers are valid.
 {% highlight c %}

 #define CHECK_BINOP(v,w)                                \